jaimetur/PhotoMigrator/help/04-google-takeout.md

   - 6.8. 🧹 Remove empty folders.

 > [!IMPORTANT]
 > Google Photos Takeout sometimes exports album folders that contain only metadata sidecars such as `photo.jpg.json`, while the real media file is exported only once inside a year folder like `Photos from 2002`.
-GPTH usually rebuilds those album memberships, but when any of them is missed, PhotoMigrator now performs an additional post-GPTH repair pass.
-It scans the original album-side JSON files, extracts fields such as `title` and `photoTakenTime.timestamp`, searches the processed `ALL_PHOTOS` tree for the real asset, and recreates the missing album entry automatically.
+GPTH usually rebuilds those album memberships, but when any of them is missed, PhotoMigrator performs an additional post-GPTH repair pass.
+It only recreates the membership for one exact filename candidate in the sidecar capture year.
+Ambiguous or cross-year matches are retained in `orphan_album_asset_recovery_manifest.json` as unresolved, rather than guessed.
 >
 > Example:
 > - Original album folder contains only `mi cocina.JPG.json`